Olkusz County

-Marcasite, Galena, Sphalerite ore specimen, Olkusz Mine.
-Size 20.8 x 12.2 x 1.2 cm.

 Olkusz County (powiat olkuski) is a unit of territorial administration and local government (powiat) in Lesser Poland Voivodeship, southern Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Olkusz, which lies 37 km north-west of the regional capital Kraków.
 The county also contains the towns of Bukowno, lying 8 km west of Olkusz, and Wolbrom, 20 km north-east of Olkusz.

 The county covers an area of 622.19 km2.
 As of 2008 its total population is 113,910, out of which the population of Olkusz is 37,552, that of Bukowno is 10,695, that of Wolbrom is 9,075, and the rural population is 56,964.

 Neighbouring counties

 Olkusz County is bordered by Zawiercie County to the north, Miechów County to the east, Kraków County to the south-east, Chrzanów County to the south-west, and the city of Dąbrowa Górnicza and Będzin County to the west.